TimovNiedek/genre-classifier-msd/README.md

 There is an additional flow, `complete_training`, which calls the above training flows as subflows, chaining everything together.
 If you want to train a model, it is recommended to use this flow, as it will ensure that all the steps are executed in the correct order.

-### Inference pipeline
+### Prediction pipeline

-The inference pipeline is scheduled to be executed regularly, e.g. once a day.
+The prediction service is deployed as a batch inference pipeline.
 It is designed to simulate a real-world scenario where new tracks are released each day.
 At every run, the pipeline will predict the genres for one day's worth of tracks.
+To see immediate results for demo purposes, it is scheduled to run every 5 minutes, picking the data for a new day each time.

 1. `predict`:
     * Find a batch of tracks that hasn't been analysed yet.